/ seo-glossary / What Is Attribution? SEO Glossary

 Best Practices for Attribution

-Look at assisted conversions, not just last-click.
-In GA4, the conversion paths report shows you how different channels contribute throughout the customer journey.
-Organic search might show a modest number of last-click conversions but a massive number of assisted conversions.
+Look at the attribution paths report, not just last-click.
+In GA4, the attribution paths report shows you how different channels contribute throughout the customer journey.
+Organic search might show a modest number of last-click conversions but a much larger contribution across the full path.
 That data is critical for proving SEO value.

 Combine quantitative and qualitative data.
 Attribution models are imperfect.
 Supplement your analytics data with customer surveys asking "how did you first hear about us?"
 This often reveals organic search as a discovery channel even when analytics cannot track the full path.